skroggel/typo3-accelerator/readMe.md

 ```
 ### 1.2.2 Settings
 IMPORTANT: Since TYPO3 the configuration is no longer possible via TypoScript because it is implemented as Middleware.
+It is recommended to configure the PseudoCdn via `AdditionalConfiguration.php` with `enable=false` and enable it in the page-properties of the rootPage afterwards when
+the DNS for it is set and the Wildcard-TLS-certificate is installed

 ```
 $GLOBALS['TYPO3_CONF_VARS']['FE']['pseudoCdn'] = [